Kween District: Overview

 The district was created by act of parliament and started functioning on 1 July 2010.
 Prior to that, it was part of Kapchorwa District.
 Together with Kapchorwa District and Bukwo District, it forms the Sebei sub-region, formerly known as Sebei District.
 The district is located on the northern slopes of Mount Elgon, at an average altitude of about 1900 m, above sea level.
 The district has three town councils; namely: Binyiny, where the district headquarters are located, Kaproron and Chepsukunya.

 Population

 In 1991, the national population census estimated the district population at about 37,300.
 The 2002 national census estimated the population of the district to be approximately 67,200.
 The district annual population growth rate was calculated to be 4.5%.
-In 2012, the population of Kween District was estimated at about 103,300.
+In 2012, the population of Kween District was estimated at 103,300.

 Transport

 The Mbale-Moroto Highway passes through the western environs of Kween District, in a general north to south direction.